I love discussions about pricing. LOVE THEM.

 4. I’m starting to feel a bit cheap

-My current one-to-one package is £670 per month for 6 months.
+My current one-to-one, 6 month package £3,995.
 If you’d have told me a couple of years ago that charging that much was ever going to feel cheap, I’d have laughed in your face.

 But we grow and we change.
 The more people I work with, the more I realise the value I bring.
 I’ve also learned the huge amount of energy I pour into a client’s business.